vulcanize/account_transformers/README.md

 of VulcanizeDB, so switch to that branch before building.

 Once vulcanizeDB is setup and built, run vulcanizeDB in `lightSync` [mode](https://github.com/vulcanize/maker-vulcanizedb#alternatively-sync-in-light-mode) to begin syncing headers into Postgres.
-It is vital that this sync process begins at block 0.
+It is vital that this sync process begins at a block before the `account.start` field below.

 Once `lightSync` has begun, we can run the `composeAndExecute` command to compose and execute our account transformer.
 To do so, we use a normal `compose` [config](https://github.com/vulcanize/maker-vulcanizedb#contractwatcher) with two additional parameter maps: